sentryco/SideBarKit/README.md

 - Add UITests
 - Tag count may not need to be a binding
 - Tweak padding around groups.
 Looks too tall when collapsed
+- Make sure icons keeps its aspect ratio, double check this

 ## Future considerations: